lzh-mb-mod/RTSCamera/README.md

   - Press `L(letter)` (by default) to open menu of this mod.
 You can access the features of this mod in it.

   - You can select troops by directly clicking on them.
-Press `shift` to prevent issuing movement orders, in case you only want to select troops but accidentally click on the ground.
+Press `alt` to prevent giving movement orders, in case you only want to select troops but accidentally click on the ground.
 Press `F1` to prevent selecting troops, in case you only want to issue movement orders next but accidentally click on a troop.

   - you can use the following hotkeys by default: